The NorVicFoods venture

 - Arranging relevant services through national delivery partners and international collaborators

 How to apply

 We will shortly be seeking further expressions of interest from organisations interested in working with us in a NorVicFoods project.
-Applications for the first round of support close 22 October 2021.
+Applications for the second round of support will open in late February 2022.

 There will be up to five successful projects initiated in the 2021/2022 financial year.
 To apply, please complete this application form.